josefmonje/html-css-and-basic-bootstrap/chapter3.md

 > [http://getbootstrap.com/getting-started/](http://getbootstrap.com/getting-started/)

-By this point I assume you can create HTML and apply CSS to it.
+By this point I assume you can create HTML with CSS.
 With enough practice you'll realize what's hard about it.

-CSS can be tedious so Bootstrap takes care of most of the things you need to make a good-looking site.
+CSS can get tedious so a front-end CSS framework like Bootstrap takes care of most of the things you need to make a good-looking site.

 ```
 html/